 Dental veneers are most often made from dental-grade ceramic.
-They are simple restorations used primarily to make aesthetic changes to the patient's smile by altering the contour, color, and structure of the teeth.
+They are simple restorations used primarily to make aesthetic changes to the patient's smile by altering the teeth' contour, color, and structure.
 Since veneers are wafer-thin, it is relatively easy to fabricate them and bond them to the frontal surface of the teeth.

 What are veneers used for?

 Patients with the following dental conditions are ideal candidates for porcelain veneers:

 Severely worn out teeth: Patients with oral conditions like bruxism or subconscious clenching of the jaw often experience excessive wear of the teeth.
 Such teeth can be lengthened using veneers.